iudicium/pryingdeep/README.md

 # Prying Deep is a dark web crawler that's based on Go.
 **TODO List**

-- [ ] Add JSON and CSV export functionality to the export subcommand.
-- [ ] Eager load models and re-define foreign keys.
+- [x] Eager load models and re-define foreign keys.
-- [ ] Enhance database tests and search for a good way to generate fake data for all test cases
+- [x] Enhance database tests and search for a good way to generate fake data for all test cases
 - [ ] Add rootpath to loading configs, crawlerConfig.json, pryingConfig.json
-- [ ] Finish the queryBuilder module and add RAW SQL support
+-  [x]  Finish the queryBuilder module
+- [ ] Add raw sql support to queryBuilder
+- [ ] Continue enhancing the export tool, add cmd args, think about how you are going to connect them together and how users can specify multiple WHEre statements